oplS17projects/Rack-Man/README.md

 # Rack-Man

 ### Statement
 We have decided to create our own version of the classic game Pacman using Racket, and its libraries.
-The game will feature the classic gameplay of the original, with implemented web based high score tracking.
-We hope to learn about project organization, as well as experience working on a team based assignment.
-In addition, we hope to gain experience with utilizing libraries and external resources.
+The game will feature the classic gameplay of the original, with an implemented web based high score tracking.
+We hope to learn about working with larger projects like this, and also gain valuable experience working with github and in a team envrionment.

 ### Analysis